Home insurance for older homes

 Why are older homes harder to insure?

 As a general rule, older homes present a higher risk to insurance companies.
 Here's why:

 For example, they may have been constructed with out-of-date materials that simply won't stand up to storm damage.
 Or the plumbing and electrical wiring may have deteriorated, which can cause expensive damage.

 If part of your home is damaged and you want to have it repaired to match the rest of the dwelling, this can be expensive.
 Making sure the repair work is historically accurate can be a costly exercise, with materials and labour expenses higher than if you simply needed a standard rebuild.

-What to keep in mind when insuring an older home
+What to keep in mind when getting home insurance for an older home